Poland

 The law provides a number of exemptions, including an exemption for transactions that are subject to VAT or where at least one of the parties of the transaction is exempt from VAT.
 This exemption is not applicable to VAT-exempt transactions on shares or real estate.

-On 31 August 2023, the exemption from civil law activities tax for the purchase of the first apartment or single-family residential house on the secondary market came into force (as a rule, transactions on the secondary market are exempt from VAT and taxed at 2% transfer tax).
+In 2023, the exemption from civil law activities tax for the purchase of the first apartment or single-family residential house on the secondary market was introduced (as a rule, transactions on the secondary market are exempt from VAT and taxed at 2% transfer tax).
 The exemption is available if the buyer is a natural person or natural persons, and none of them is entitled to any of such rights or shares in these rights on the date of purchase and was not entitled to them before that date.
 The exception applies to persons who, before the transaction date, acquired a share that does not exceed 50% and was acquired by inheritance.

 In turn, from 1 January 2024, an additional tax on civil law activities applies.
 Buyers of more than five residential premises constituting separate properties in one or more buildings built on one plot of land should pay 6% from purchasing the sixth and subsequent premise - also the transactions concluded the primary market subject to VAT will be subject to this tax.